ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ### Semantic UI
 I would describe Semantic UI as more of a niche community.
 While the docs are very well written, total users only come up to 12,500.
-I haven't had any problem finding Stack Overflow solutions to complex problems using Semantic, but you won't be seeing a lot of beginner material out there.
+That being said, I haven't had any problem finding Stack Overflow solutions to complex problems using Semantic, but you won't be seeing a lot of beginner material out there.
 Updates have also come out less frequently, so there are some concerns on if Semantic UI will continue to be relevant.